Who is this article for?

 Deleting triggers

-You can Delete triggers you no longer need.
-Deleted triggers cannot be recovered.
-Follow these steps to delete a trigger
+You can permanently delete triggers you no longer need.
+Deleted triggers cannot be recovered, or reactivated, however you can rebuild triggers if you would like to recreate a trigger you previously deleted.

 Trigger events